 So how do we overcome those limiting beliefs?
 I’ll share some of my favorite tips:

 - Make it harder: Let’s face it, we do what feels good and what’s easy.
 So make it just a tiny bit harder to continue whatever habit you’re trying to change.
 Lock your credit cards away in your safe deposit box.
 Erase all your saved cards off of your favorite shopping apps (or better yet, delete the shopping apps themselves).
 Keep your emergency fund at a bank that’s far from home and not connected to your other bank.
 Helping your money mindset with simple steps that don’t take long adds up to big results!

 - Trick your brain: Don’t get caught in the trap of checking your bank account balance to see if you have “money”.
 Use the You Need a Budget app to piece out your money toward your different budget categories.
 Then DON’T check the bank account balance, check the YNAB app and see if you have “money” for what you want.
 So if you want a book but you don’t have any “book money” then you don’t get the book.
 Simple right?
 Click here to get 34 days free (I get a free month myself if you decide to enroll long-term).

-How you learn and develop new habits
+Money mindset: how you learn and develop new habits

 Have you ever heard of the concept of having a fixed or growth mindset?
 If you haven’t it’s an idea developed by Carol Dweck.
 The idea is that people with a fixed mindset think you are born with a certain level of skill or capability and that’s it.
 You are only able to achieve what is in your genes and no more.
 A growth mindset person thinks that you can achieve more than that it just takes practice and the dedication to learn.

-So what does this have to do with money?
+So what does this have to do with money mindset?
 A lot!
 How you view your ability to learn and become more skilled at money affects how successful you will be.
 If you have a growth mindset about financial management you will accomplish more than someone who won’t even try because they believe they will never be good at it.

 How to use growth mindset tools to help you with your finances: